Irish Breakfast Tea

 - 1 tablespoon sesame oil

-- 1. Heat sesame oil in a pan over medium heat and add garlic and ginger, sautéing until fragrant.
+- 1. In a large pan, heat sesame oil over medium heat and add minced ginger.

-- 2. Add mixed vegetables and stir-fry for 5-7 minutes until tender.
+- 2. Add mixed vegetables and stir-fry for about 5 minutes until tender.

-- 3. Pour in brewed Irish Breakfast Tea and soy sauce, cooking for an additional 2 minutes before serving.
+- 3. Pour in brewed Irish Breakfast Tea and soy sauce, cooking for an additional 2 minutes before serving over brown rice.

 Irish Breakfast Tea Infused Energy Bites

-Nutritious energy bites made with oats, nuts, and the bold flavor of Irish Breakfast Tea, perfect for a quick snack.
+No-bake energy bites made with oats, nut butter, and Irish Breakfast Tea for a quick, healthy snack on the go.

 - 1 cup rolled oats